-A stock exchange is a centralised location where people can buy or sell Stocks or Shares in companies.
+A stock exchange is a centralized location where people can buy or sell Stocks or Shares in companies.

 Margin refers to the process of traders borrowing money from a broker to purchase Stocks.

-Authorised Shares refer to the total number of shares that a company is legally allowed to issue to investor.
+Authorized Shares refer to the total number of shares that a company is legally allowed to issue to investors.

 Hedge funds are an alternative form of investment using pooled funds.

-A price rally refers to a period of time in which a Stock sees continuous increase.
+A price rally refers to a period of time in which a Stock sees a continuous increase.

-Stock Symbols are a unique series of one to tree letters assigned to a Stock for trading purposes
+Stock Symbols are a unique series of one to three letters assigned to a Stock for trading purposes

-Dividend Yield refers to the returns on an investment on any given Stock.
+Dividend Yield refers to the returns on investment on any given Stock.

 Arbitrage is the process of simultaneous buying and selling assets in different markets in order to profit from small differences in the asset’s listed price.